FiveSquareCo/discord-bot-template/README.md

 # Prerequisites

-Its Good to have prior knowledge of JavaScript, discord.js library and discord, if you dont have any knowledege about all the three thinks mentioned abouve this project is not for you, this is a template for all those who want to design their own server or they desing servers for others.
+It's good to have a prior knowledge of JavaScript , Discord.js library and Discord.
+If you don't have any idea of the three links mentioned above then this project is not meant for you, this is a template for all those who wants to design their personal server or they designing the server for others.

 # About